-Teutul Sr. soon appeared on television when his company was filmed for a reality television series on Discovery Channel.
+Paul Teutul Sr. appeared on television when his company was filmed for a reality television series on Discovery Channel.
 The documentary featured the father called “Senior” and his son Paul Jr. and the staff of the company.
 The popularity of the show inspired two video games.
 Later the son left the company after a misunderstanding with his father which resulted in a lawsuit.
 The son then started his own company called Paul Jr. Designs.

-Paul Sr. was also featured in several other television programs as well as in the music video for Nickelback’s “Rockstar”.
+Paul Teutul Sr. was also featured in several other television programs as well as in the music video for Nickelback’s “Rockstar”.
 Later, he became a contestant in the show Celebrity Apprentice 5 but was fired by the host and now President Donald Trump.

-In 2018, news reports said Paul Sr. filed for Chapter 13 of the United States Bankruptcy Code.
+In 2018, news reports said Paul Teutul Sr. filed for Chapter 13 of the United States Bankruptcy Code.
 He promised to the court that he will pay off his debts by selling properties including a 38 acre property.
-Although the filing attracted nasty rumours, it is a legal means for people including Paul Teutul Sr. to restart his life and probably his business.
+Although the filing attracted nasty rumours, it was a legal means for people including Paul Teutul Sr. to restart his life and probably his business.

-Paul Sr. was married twice.
+Paul Teutul Sr. was married twice.
 He divorced his first wife, Paula, in 1995 after 26 years of marriage.
 He married his second wife Beth in 2007 but they divorced in 2015.
 He has 3 sons and a daughter.

 our businessman-turned-TV celebrity is fond of tattoos which he uses to make public statements.
 He had a chance to meet famous people including the former president of Brazil Luíz Inácio Lula da Silva and First Lady Marisa Letícia.

-The protagonist of our tale is said to be very particular about neatness in the shop.
+Paul Teutul Sr. is said to be very particular about neatness in the shop.
 He is also very meticulous about unique designs such that many celebrities were attracted to his creations.